Search by Keyword

 It took the first six takes to come up with a suitable introduction for the song.
 "Take one" started off with just John on acoustic guitar, "take two" comprised John and Paul performing harmonized "oohs" before the guitar came in, "take three" (as heard on "Anthology 1") combines both these ideas simultaneously and "take four" shows both John and Paul singing one note on the same pitch as the acoustic guitar changes chords.
 "Take five," as also heard on "Anthology 1," not only has them keeping the same pitch at the beginning but also at the end of the song.

 "Take six" ended up being the keeper, which ditched the "oohs" in the introduction altogether.
 They instead began the song instrumentally with George Harrison's electric guitar in the forefront, although it came across a little ragged.
 The close of the song was also somewhat abrupt, but they went with it for the time being.
-Takes seven through thirteen concentrated on multiple overdubs, such as double-tracking John's lead vocals and adding the distinctive handclaps heard throughout the song.
+Takes seven through thirteen concentrated on multiple overdubs, such as double-tracking Lennon's lead vocals and adding the distinctive handclaps heard throughout the song.
 At 6:45 pm, the session was complete, but more thought ensued about the song's arrangement within the next twelve days.

 An interesting side-note concerning this session was that John could be heard practicing the beginnings of a new song he was writing called "I Feel Fine," which wasn't officially brought into the studio until a later recording session held on October 18th, 1964.
 While The Beatles felt that "Eight Days A Week" would undoubtedly be the next single, this would all change when they heard the final version of "I Feel Fine" a couple of weeks later.